gallowayevan/workforceblog/source/_posts/aging-of-the-physician-workforce.md

 keywords: 'Physicians, Age, Longitudinal'
 mainClass: blog
 ---
-* The average age of a physicians in North Carolina ha s steadily increased since the year 2000.
+* The average age of a physicians in North Carolina has steadily increased since the year 2000.
 * The rural physician workforce is aging at faster pace than the metro workforce.
 In 2000, only 1.5 years separated the average age of metro and rural physicians.
 By 2016, rural physicians were, on average, 4.2 years older.

 ![](/images/posts/md_age_over_time.jpg)